BasicWalker/flashcarpi/README.md

 `pip list` should return a list of 3rd-party dependencies required for this project

+# Shutdown Script
+move shutdowndowncheck.py to /home/pi/bin/button

+tell the RPi to run the script on startup

+ run `sudo nano /etc/rc.local` in terminal to edit the file

+ then add the following before `exit 0`

+ `python /home/pi/bin/button/shutdowncheck.py &`

 # Setting up I2C
 Open up a terminal window and type:  `sudo raspi-config`